 Or, better yet, why not sit by the ocean side with a beach all to yourself?

 I won’t lie, crossing the border was a little depressing.
-When I got to Guercif, my taxi left pretty quickly, but then we stopped to fill for gas, and this foreigner (she looked French) comes walking up in a short skirt, and in the middle of the street, she bends over, pulls up her skirt, and starts checking her inner thigh, and I was just like, “Okay, this was already ridiculous enough that some idiot foreigner came to Guercif of all places.
-She obviously needs a lesson in Moroccan culture; it’s probably not safe to be wearing that kind of thing here.
-This is what I like to call ‘fatally stupid,’ or at least just inappropriate and haram.”
-About the time that thought passes, she opens her skirt up – no joke – and exposes herself for all the world to see, no underwear whatsoever.
-This little old man in my taxi starts yelling at the driver, “Go, go, move, more, we have to get away from here now!”
+When I got to Guercif, my taxi left pretty quickly, but then we stopped to fill for gas, and this foreigner (she looked French) comes walking up in a short skirt, and in the middle of the street, she bends over, pulls up her skirt and exposes herself for all the world to see, no underwear whatsoever.
+I can’t quite explain how bizarre this was to see in a country where no one even wears skirts, and I was mortified, for her, thinking her life may be in danger or that she was being trafficked somehow.
+This little old man in my taxi starts yelling at the driver, “Go, go, move, we have to get away from here now!”
 But then no one talked about it the rest of the way, which I thought was bizarre.
 Apparently, she was the talk of the town, because the moment I showed up at the taxi stand, I heard some guys chatting about “the Spanish girls who came down from Nador,” and I thought the whole thing was weird but ignored it until I saw the girl for myself.
-I wish, in hindsight, I had pointed out how bizarre and awful I thought it was, but whatever.
+Even in hindsight, I’m not sure what, if anything, I should have done about it, but she was a Westerner, clearly, and so was I, and somehow I felt connected to her or felt as if everyone assumed I should know her because hey, there’s the only other Westerner in this entire part of Morocco.
+It made me feel ashamed but worried all at the same time.

 One thing’s for sure – I’ll never forget that little old man with the raspy voice yelling at the taxi driver, “Run away, run away!
 Go now!
 We must escape!”
 Or, at least, that’s how I translated it in my head.